sscovil/premium-posts/readme.txt

 * Added term filter for Standard posts in Posts admin table.

 = 2.0 =
-* Updated version now uses a hidden taxonomy to mark posts as premium.
+* Updated version uses a hidden taxonomy to mark posts as premium.
 * Added a column to the `Posts` admin table.
 * Added a checkbox to the `Quick Edit` menu.
 * Added term filter for premium posts in `Posts` admin table.